yeatmanlab/AFQ/README.txt

 And the most recent version of the code can be downloaded from: https://github.com/jyeatman/AFQ/zipball/master

+AFQ has been tested for MATLAB r2009b through MATLAB r2012b.
+It requires functions from the MATLAB stats toolbox, vistasoft and spm.

 If you use this software please cite; Yeatman et al. (2012).
-Tract Profiles of White Matter Properties: Automating Fiber-Tract Quantification
+Tract Profiles of White Matter Properties: Automating Fiber-Tract Quantification.
+PLoS One.

     Copyright (C) 2012   Jason D. Yeatman   jyeatman@stanford.edu